succinctlabs/sp1/crates/core/machine/src/syscall/precompiles/README.md

 num-bigint = "0.4.6"
 rand = "0.8.5"
 ```
+Don't forget to include your crate to the workspace at `crates/test-artifacts/programs/Cargo.toml`.
 Then implement the tests and run `cargo prove build` to generate an ELF file.

-### Include the ELF File in `program.rs`
+### Include the ELF File in `test-artifacts` crate `lib.rs`
-In your main SP1 project, include the generated ELF file by updating `program.rs`.
+In your main SP1 project, include the generated ELF file by updating `crates/test-artifacts/src/lib.rs`.
 ```rust
 pub const CUSTOM_PRECOMPILE_ELF: &[u8] = include_elf!("your-test-crate-name");
 // Other ELF files...